What Is a Cap Rate in Real Estate & Why Is It Important?

 Uses and Limitations of Cap Rate

-What Is the Importance of a Cap Rate in Real Estate?
+What is a Good Cap Rate in Real Estate?

 How to Calculate Cap Rate